Reconfigurable Intelligent Surface aided Massive MIMO Systems with Low-Resolution DACs: Conclusion

 \section{Conclusion}

 In this paper, a multi-user massive MIMO system aided by a RIS has been discussed, in which each transmit antenna of the BS is equipped with a DAC.
-Based on Rician fading channel, the approximate sum achievable rate has been derived based on MRT and AQNM.
-The PSO has been applied to optimize the phase shifts of the RIS under CPSs and DPSs to obtain the maximum sum achievable rate.
-Finally, the influence of the quantization bits of the DACs and phase shifts at the RISs on the rate performance have been analyzed by simulation.
-The simultion results have showed that three quantization bits of DACs are enough to capture a large portion of the performance of the ideal perfect DAC case.
-Therefore, it is feasible to apply low-resolution DACs to the RIS-aided massive MIMO systems.
+The simulation results have proved the correctness of the derived achievable rate and the superiority of using the algorithm when considering low-resolution DACs.
+A DAC with almost four bits is sufficient to achieve the same rate as an ideal DAC, which verify the rationality of using low-resolution DAC in the system. \ \